Osmo Oil

 How do I get Osmo Oil off my hands?

 Simply washing your hands in warm soapy water should remove any traces of oil.
-If there are stubborn traces, try rubbing dry hands with vegeable oil and massaging into affected areas before washing with warm water and soap.
+For stubborn staining, try rubbing dry hands with vegeable oil and massaging into affected areas before washing with warm water and soap.

 Osmo Oil Buying Guide

 One tin of Osmo oil will go a long way too.
-You can achieve near double the square metre coverage of an ordinary finishing system with Osmo.
-Saving you both time and money.
+You can achieve near double the square metre coverage of an ordinary finishing system, saving you both time and money.

 Osmo is committed to sustainability and looking after the parts of the planet it directly affects by creating high quality, environmentally friendly products, using purified and refined natural sources, and meeting the highest regulations and standards.